 We have drawn this information from five principal sources.
-First, the Global Forum peer reviews have been used to find out whether a limited partnership's financial statements are required to be submitted to a government authority and if reliable accounting records need to be kept by the company in the jurisdiction (because if the accounts are kept outside the jurisdiction, it is much more difficult - and sometimes even impossible- to enforce this legal obligation).
-Second, private sector internet sources have been consulted (Lowtax.net, Ocra.com, Offshoresimple.com, etc.).
-Third, results of the TJN-Survey 2017 (or earlier) have been included.
+First, the Global Forum peer reviews17 have been used to find out whether a limited partnership's financial statements are required to be submitted to a government authority and if reliable accounting records need to be kept by the company.
+Second, private sector internet sources have been consulted (eg Lowtax.net, Ocra.com, Offshoresimple.com, Big four accountancy websites, etc.).
+Third, results of the TJN-Survey 201918 (or earlier) have been included.
 Fourth, in cases where the previous sources indicated that annual accounts are submitted and/or available online, the corresponding registry websites have been consulted and a random search has been performed to verify whether the information is effectively available online (see component I above for details).
-In that case, finally, the open company data index published by open corporates has been consulted as well.
+In that case, finally, the open company data index published by open corporates has been consulted as well.19

-Following the weakest link principle for our FSI research, a precondition for reducing the secrecy score in this component is that all available types of limited partnerships are required to publish the relevant information online and that the information is required to be updated at least annually.
+Following the weakest link principle20 for our Financial Secrecy Index research, a precondition for reducing the secrecy score in this component is that all available types of limited partnerships are required to publish the relevant information online and that the information is required to be updated at least annually.
 If any exceptions are allowed for certain types of limited partnerships, we assume that anyone intending to conceal information from public view will simply opt for limited partnerships types where information can be omitted.